-To analyze the shock, picture an idealized vertical lightning channel (Fig. 15.28) of radius $r_o$ .
+To analyze the shock, picture an idealized vertical lightning channel (Fig. 15.28) of radius r_o .
 Assume the background air is calm (relative to the speed of the shock) and of uniform thermodynamic state.
 For simplicity, assume that air is an ideal gas, which is a bad assumption for the temperatures and pressures inside the lightning channel.

-Because the shock front will expand as a cylinder of radius r around the axis of the lightning chan-
+Because the shock front will expand as a cylinder of radius r around the axis of the lightning channel,

-Evolution of initial stages of thunder as it propagates as a supersonic shock front. $P_a/P_b$ is the ratio of average pressure behind the shock front to background pressure ahead of the front. $T_a/T_b$ is similar ratio for absolute temperature.
+Evolution of initial stages of thunder as it propagates as a supersonic shock front.
+P_a/P_b is the ratio of average pressure behind the shock front to background pressure ahead of the front.
+T_a/T_b is similar ratio for absolute temperature.
 Propagation speed of the shock front is given by its Mach number.
-Radius of the shock front from the lightning axis is compared to radius if only sound waves had been created.
+Radius from the lightning axis of the shock front and subsequent sound wave is compared to the radius if only a sound wave had been created without the initial supersonic shock wave.